 This is when you should reach for your phonebook.
 No, you don't need the phonebook to call for help.
 You need the phonebook to absorb as much water as possible.
 Simply tear up the pages one by one, crumple them up, and toss them around the flooded area.

-If the flood is coming from something broken in your home, you can use large clumps of torn up pages from the phonebook to try to slow down the flow of water.
+If the flood is coming from something broken in your home, you can use large clumps of torn-up pages from the phonebook to try to slow down the flow of water.
 This will buy you time to call for help.

-Power Outage?
+2. Power Outage?
 Grab the Engine Oil

-Back up generators have become regular household items for millions of people.
-With natural disasters on the rise, power outages are a regular occurrence - however many people don't realize the benefit engine oil can serve when you need to use your generator.
+Back-up generators have become regular household items for millions of people.
+With natural disasters on the rise, power outages are a regular occurrence; however, many people don't realize the benefit engine oil can serve when you need to use your generator.

-Pouring engine oil into your generator will help it run more effectively, more efficiently and reduce wear and tear—making your generator last much longer than it would normally.
+Pouring engine oil into your generator will help it run more effectively, more efficiently, and reduce wear and tear—making your generator last much longer than it would normally.
 The amount of engine oil needed depends on the size of your generator.

 Duct tape is the number one survival tool anyone could have on hand.
-Versatile and strong, duct tape was first used during WWII to keep moisture out of ammunition boxes, to repair guns, and to patch up holes in military vehicles caused by gun shots.
+Versatile and strong, duct tape was first used during WWII to keep moisture out of ammunition boxes, to repair guns, and to patch up holes in military vehicles caused by gunshots.

 Just about the only thing you should never use duct tape for is to seal holes in your air ducts.
 It loses its adhesiveness pretty quickly from the heat that comes out of your air ducts.

-Aluminum foil has been around for almost 100 years and it serves many purposes.
+Aluminum foil has been around for almost 100 years, and it serves many purposes.
 You can use foil to wrap and cook food.
 You can use it to make a funnel.
 Aluminum foil can even work as a knife sharpener!

 Aluminum foil can warm up rooms (wrap up plywood and place it behind a radiator to increase the amount of heat without increasing your heating costs).
-It can also be used to cool down rooms (just tape foil over a window and it will deflect heat coming from the sun).
+It can also be used to cool down rooms (just tape foil over a window, and it will deflect heat coming from the sun).

-Rolled up aluminum foil can also work well to remove rust from pipes, generators and more.
+Rolled-up aluminum foil can also work well to remove rust from pipes, generators, and more.

 Homeland Survival Guide

-No Power to Shower?
+5. No Power to Shower?
 Stock Up on Baby Wipes

 A quick and easy way to clean and sanitize open wounds, baby wipes also serve the purpose of make-shift showers when you have no other options.

-WD-40 - Duct Tape in a Can
+6. WD-40: Duct Tape in a Can

 Invented in 1953, WD-40 has the versatility of duct tape, in the convenient packaging of a spray bottle.
 Designed to prevent rust and corrosion, since 1953 people have found countless other uses for WD-40.

-WD-40 can protect boots from winter weather, it can protect your vehicle from snow buildup on the windows, it can be used as a pest repellent and it can even soothe bee stings.
+WD-40 can protect boots from winter weather, it can protect your vehicle from snow buildup on the windows, it can be used as a pest repellent, and it can even soothe bee stings.

 If you are faced with a power outage and need to evacuate, your smartphone won't seem so smart.
 This is why it is always important to keep a road map in your car in case of emergencies.

-Water, Water Everywhere, But Not a Drop to Drink
+8. Water, Water Everywhere, But Not a Drop to Drink

 Whether you are in the "comfort" of your home and a disaster hits, or you in the middle of nowhere, your primary concern should be finding a safe water supply.